- April 30, 2018

 - The dealer or manufacturer has made four or more attempts to repair the same problem under warranty.

-- The car has been out-of-service at the dealership for more than 30 days while being repaired for various warranty issues.
+- The car, which might also be of concern to a car accident lawyer given certain circumstances, has been out-of-service at the dealership for more than 30 days while being repaired for various warranty issues.

 - The problems are covered by the original manufacturer’s warranty, and they reduce the value, use or safety of the vehicle.